 \section{Abstract}

-In e-commerce platform, users will be less likely to use organic search if sponsored search shows them unexpected advertising items, which will be a hidden cost for the platform.
-In order to incorporate the hidden cost into auction mechanism which helps create positive growth for the platform, we turn to a reserve price design to decide whether we sell the traffic, as well as build healthy relationships between revenue and user experience.
-We propose a dynamic reserve price design framework to sell traffic more efficiently with minimal cost of user experience while keeping long-term incentives to the advertisers to reveal their valuations truthfully.
-A distributed algorithm is also proposed to compute the reserve price with billion-scale data in the production environment.
-Experiments with offline evaluations and online A/B testing demonstrate that it’s a simple and efficient method to be suitably used in industrial production.
-It has already been fully deployed in the production of Lazada sponsored search.
+Unexpected advertising items in sponsored search may reduce users' reliance on organic search, resulting in hidden cost for the e-commerce platform.
+To address this problem and promote sustainable growth, we propose a dynamic reserve price design that incorporates the hidden cost into the auction mechanism to determine whether to sell the traffic, thereby ensuring a balanced relationship between revenue and user experience.
+Our dynamic reserve price design framework optimizes traffic sales by minimizing impacts on user experience while maintaining long-term incentives for advertisers to reveal their valuations truthfully.
+Furthermore, we introduce a distributed algorithm capable of computing reserve prices with billion-scale data in the production environment.
+Experiments involving offline evaluations and online A/B testing demonstrate that this method is simple and efficient, making it suitable for use in industrial production.
+This method has already been fully deployed in the production environment.

 \ccsdesc[500]{Information systems~Computational advertising}